FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Bug fixed and overall refactorization**
+* fixed a bug in the refreshToken endpoint.
+* Auth service and tickets service refactorize.

 **Added assignee validations**
 * Now only the assignee can perform CRUD Operations on the tickets.
 * Tickets and categories working properly.